thebadcoder96/DataEngineering/1_week/1_Docker_SQL/readme.md

     --url=${URL} \
 ```

 Of course I would still need to update the python file to handle ```.csv``` files.
-But we still need to be able to run this container of the network that ``docker-compose`` created.
-We can find it by looking at the first feew lines of output when we ran the ```docker-compose up``` command on the terminal/cmd or look up the docker networks.
+But we still need to be able to run this container on the network that ``docker-compose`` created.
+We can find it by looking at the first few lines of output when the ```docker-compose up``` command was run on terminal/cmd or look up all the docker networks.

 - To list docker networks: ```docker network ls```